millejoh/emacs-ipython-notebook/README.in.rst

 ... report a bug?
    File an issue using ``M-x ein:dev-bug-report-template``.

-   First try ``emacs -Q -f package-initialize`` and reproduce the bug.
+   First try ``emacs -Q -f package-initialize --eval "(setq debug-on-error t)"`` and reproduce the bug.
 The ``-Q`` skips any user configuration that might interfere with EIN.

    Note EIN is tested only for *released* GNU Emacs versions
    ..
 CI VERSION (see Makefile)